An abnormally shaped tooth is any tooth that has an irregular shape.

 - In what order did the teeth appear?

-- Are there other tooth problems (color, spacing)?
+- Does your child have other tooth problems (color, spacing)?

 - What other symptoms are also present?